carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 > Often, the parallelizability of a problem depends on its specific implementation.
 For instance, in our first example of a non-parallelizable task, we mentioned the calculation of the factorial of 4 using the algorithm of multiplying, one by one, by all the integers below that number (that is, 4, 3, 2, 1).
-If, instead, we use another algorithm, such as the gamma function, the same problem accepts parallelization.
+If, instead, we use another algorithm, such as the [gamma function](https://en.wikipedia.org/wiki/Gamma_function#Motivation), the same problem accepts parallelization.
 >
-> Last but not least, don't let the name fool you: if your algorithm happens to be embarrassingly parallel, that's good news for you!
+> Last but not least, don't let the name demotivate you: if your algorithm happens to be embarrassingly parallel, that's good news!
 The "embarrassingly" refers to the feeling of "this is great!, how did I not notice before?!"
 {: .callout}

 > ## Challenge: Parallelised Pea Soup
 > We have the following recipe:
-> 1. (1 min) Pour water into a soup pan, ad the split peas and bay leaf and bring it to boil.
+> 1. (1 min) Pour water into a soup pan, add the split peas and bay leaf and bring it to boil.
 > 2. (60 min) Remove any foam using a skimmer and let it simmer under a lid for about 60 minutes.
 > 3. (15 min) Clean and chop the leek, celeriac, onion, carrot and potato.
-> 4. (20 min) Remove the bay leaf, add the vegetables and simmer for 20 more minutes; stir the soup occasionally.
+> 4. (20 min) Remove the bay leaf, add the vegetables and simmer for 20 more minutes.
+Stir the soup occasionally.
 > 5. (1 day) Leave the soup for one day.
-Reheat before serving and add a sliced (vegetarian) smoked
+Reheat before serving and add a sliced smoked
->     sausage, season with pepper and salt.
+>     sausage (vegetarian options are also welcome).
+Season with pepper and salt.
 >
+> Imagine you're cooking alone.
-> Can you identify potentials for parallelisation in this recipe?
-If you're cooking alone, and what
+> - Can you identify potential for parallelisation in this recipe?
-> if you have help?
+> - And what if you are cooking with the help of a friend help?
 Is the soup done any faster?
-Draw a dependency diagram.
+> - Draw a dependency diagram.
 >
 > > ## Solution
 > > - You can cut vegetables while simmering the split peas.